How long is maternity leave in Pennsylvania? Is it paid? What about fathers taking paternity leave?

-Short-term disability in PA is the primary way that mothers can enjoy paid maternity leave benefits.
-Once again, the Commonwealth does not have a mandatory program.
+Short-term disability insurance is the primary way Pennsylvania mothers working for private companies can enjoy paid maternity leave benefits.
+However, you must enroll before conception.

 - Recovery from labor and delivery (childbirth)